-The Power of YouTube
+The power of YouTube

 Once again, I am just staggered by the numbers.
 Not only has YouTube become a titan entertainment/education/search engine platform, but it’s also managed to convince more than 50M users to pay for a free service.

 From a product UX case study designer lens, I think they still have a lot of room to grow into.
-I am sure churn and activation rates are key metrics the product team is focusing on.
+I am sure that churn and activation rates are key metrics the product team is focusing on.